mrspeaker/Omega500/README.md

 Every loop  the engine calls `tick` on the main game object.
 This (automatically) calls `tick` on its current screen.
 The screen (manually) calls `tick` on its children (player, all the baddies in the baddie array, map) and so on.
 Once the tick is done, the same thing happens with `render`.

-That's the rules: if you want something ticked, then `tick` it.
-If you want something rendered, then `render` it!
+That's the rule: if you want something ticked, then `tick` it.
+If you want something rendered, then `render` it.

 **Random helpful notes**

-* Most positions in maps etc are given as a 2 element [x, y] array.
+* Many positions in maps etc are given as a 2 element [x, y] array (TODO: standardize this!).
 * Uses John Resig's simple class with inheritance (see below)
 * Project setup: copy/paster `Ω500.js` into your project